hergin/Henry-Gets-Moving/MeetingMinutes/Team/10-6-DURING-CLASS.md

  - Added minutes for this meeting to GitHub
  - Discussed what we're doing at the other meeting we're having later today
  - Assigned out the rest of the design items to the team that were not finished at this meeting

+## Things Clarified
+ - Every person has two design items to work on before the 12th, and we'll have another meeting which was already scheduled as the meeting for this week at 3 PM today